redpanda-data/connect/docs/outputs/README.md

 ### Propagating Responses

-EXPERIMENTAL: It's possible to propagate the response from each HTTP request back to the input source by setting `propagate_response` to `true`.
+It's possible to propagate the response from each HTTP request back to the input source by setting `propagate_response` to `true`.
 Only inputs that support [synchronous responses](../sync_responses.md) are able to make use of these propagated responses.

-This feature is considered experimental and is therefore subject to change outside of major version releases.

 ## `http_server`